encointer/book/src/ssi.md

 > With self-sovereign identity (SSI) the individual identity holders can fully create and control their credentials, without being forced to request permission of an intermediary or centralised authority and gives control over how their personal data is shared and used. *Wikipedia*

-The [Encointer protocol](./protocol.md) provides a [verifiable credential](https://www.w3.org/TR/vc-data-model/#what-is-a-verifiable-credential) (VC) of human uniqueness based on its unique-proof-of-personhood (uPoP).
-This VC is used as a [sybil-attack](https://en.wikipedia.org/wiki/Sybil_attack) mitigation for [Encointer's universal basic income](./economics-ubi.md), but can also be useful for other use cases.
+The [Encointer protocol](./protocol.md) provides a [verifiable credential](https://www.w3.org/TR/vc-data-model/#what-is-a-verifiable-credential) (VC) of digital personhood and uniqueness based on its unique-proof-of-personhood (uPoP).
+This VC is used as a [sybil-attack](https://en.wikipedia.org/wiki/Sybil_attack) mitigation for [Encointer's universal basic income](./economics-ubi.md), but can also be useful for other use cases as described below.

 ## Privacy Considerations

 If one person could only maintain one online identity, this would cause massive harm to privacy and therefore to human freedom because information could be linked across all platforms where such an identity is used.

-With Encointer SSI, users may maintain different identities on different platforms.
+With Encointer, users may maintain different identities on different platforms.
 The Encointer uPoP VC can be used to ensure one human only maintains one ID on one specific platform.

 ## Social Media Example